fumiX/holidays/README.md

 ## Things I learned

-While trying to figure out about when is Yom Kippur for the Austrian holiday set, I realized that the Hebrew calender is... complex.
-I found no code examples to cut-copy-paste for the limited use case of Yom Kippur, but I stumbled upon https://kosherjava.com/zmanim-project/ reading this:
+While trying to figure out about to compute Yom Kippur for the Austrian holiday region, I realized that the Hebrew calender is... complex.
+I found no code examples to cut-copy-paste for the limited use case of Yom Kippur date in the Gregorian calendar, but I stumbled upon https://kosherjava.com/zmanim-project/ - a Java library computing start and end times for Jewish prayers and holidays.
+I knew that Jewish holidays start and end in the evenings and not on midnight, but I didn't know how 'evening' is defined:

 > Please note: due to atmospheric conditions (pressure, humidity and other conditions), calculating zmanim accurately is
 > very complex.
 The calculation of zmanim is dependent on Atmospheric refraction (refraction of sunlight through the